 Another bike that has caught my attention recently was Yosuda Indoor Cycling Bike.
 This particular stationary bike has been on the market for some time now and I was curious about its performance.
 Unfortunately, since I already have two exercise bikes in the house, I did not want to order third.
 But my friend did.

-Yosuda brand is not very well known, mainly because they manufacture only exercise bikes – and not many of them.
+Yosuda brand is not very well known, mainly because they manufacture only exercise bikes – and not many models.
 However, that is not a reason to ignore them now, is it?
 So let’s check out the features first.

 The bike’s frame is made of heavy duty steel and it uses 35 lbs flywheel.
 It is a belt driven bike, so you do not have to worry about the sound, like you do with chain-driven bikes.
 The handlebars can be adjusted 2 ways and the padded seat has 4 adjustable options, with the height ranging from 25”to 37”.
 The bike offers 270 lbs max support, emergency brake lever and anti-skid cage pedals, so you don’t have to worry about safety.
 The continuous infinite resistance adjustment system is great for every cyclist.
 The LCD display allows you to monitor your speed, time, distance, odometer and of course, calories burned.
 Nice bonus is bottle holder (not so common among exercise bikes for whatever reason) and IPAD mount.

 Yosuda indoor cycling bike comes with a 30-days full refund guarantee and 1-year of free parts replacement warranty.

 With the provided manual, the bike was quite easy to put together.
 I’d suggest using the manual with picture diagrams – you will be able to assemble it under half an hour.
 Honestly, this is just info from my friend, since when I tested the bike in his house he already had it assembled.

 Yosuda Indoor Cycling Bike in Action

 The bike looks good just from a design point of view.
 The steel frame is indeed sturdy as advertised.
 My friend put it on a carpet and thanks to the four rubbed parts (2 per each leg) it does not wobble / move around the room.